-The LIFE Identis WEEE project, supported by the EU LIFE fund, aims to prove the traceability of Waste from Electrical and Electronic Equipment (WEEE) and increase the collection of small appliances such as chargers, mobile phones, televisions, electronic toys, and electronic lamps.
+The LIFE Identis WEEE project, supported by the EU LIFE fund, was designed to prove the traceability of Waste from Electrical and Electronic Equipment and increase the collection of small appliances such as chargers, mobile phones, televisions, electronic toys, and electronic lamps.
 This collection is especially difficult with traditional systems.
-The project sees Hera Spa as parent company and was created in collaboration with two partners: the Italian Ecolight consortium and the Spanish consortium Ecolum.
+Hera Spa is the parent company of the project that was created partnering with two consortia: the Italian Ecolight and the Spanish Ecolum.
+The project, funded by the European Community, ended in 2015 and became part of the collection services in Hera’s service area.
+Currently, 13 “WEEE Point EVO” and 21 “WEEE Shop EVO” service points are installed in Hera’s area, distributed throughout the various provinces mainly in shopping malls, for the collection of small WEEE.
+The “Mobile” model is also in service in the Bologna area, which carries out a scheduled itinerant collection and collects all types of WEEE.
+In 2018, almost 35,000 disposals were made to the WEEE Shops and WEEE Points and almost 5,000 to the mobile service.

 During 2018, the collection and recovery of used toner cartridges continued in Emilia-Romagna, carried out by Ecorecuperi, which was awarded the contract to provide this service again in 2019, as a result of a call for tenders for the provision of this service.
 In 2018, using “Ecobox” containers distributed to public users such as schools and municipal offices, approximately 200 tonnes of used cartridges were collected that were actually provided to the reuse market (regenerated toner cartridges for printers).